 The problem is twofold:

-Precisely define the billing metric in SaaS
+Defining the billing metric precisely

 • the number of active users,

-• the volume of data stored,
+• the volume of stored data,

 • the number of API calls,

-• storage or processing capacity.
+• the storage or processing capacity.

-Explain the billing mechanism
+Explaining the billing mechanics

 • as soon as a predefined threshold is crossed.

-Again, nothing should be implied.
+Again, nothing should be left implicit.

-Anticipate follow-up and communication
+Anticipating monitoring and communication

 • automatic alerts integrated into the user account,